XORBKPT/Encryption-AES-R-Pi-Pico/README.md

 - **Learning**: Experiment with different messages to observe ciphertext changes.
 Keep the key and IV at 32 hex characters (16 bytes) each for AES-CBC compatibility.
 ---
 This MicroPython version provides a simple, accessible way to explore encryption on the Pico, contrasting with the C++ and ARM assembly versions in buckets 2, 3 and so on.
+For references on the output format see: https://www.cryptomuseum.com/crypto/otp/index.htm for key exchange: none.
+Its OTP.
+Or use a Beale Cipher https://en.wikipedia.org/wiki/Beale_ciphers <80)

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡽⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢸⣿⣿⢋⣻⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣯⡇⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣿⣿⣿⢾⣛⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡇⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣾⣿⠟⣿⢸⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿